John Sculley

 John Sculley III (born April 6, 1939) is an American businessman, entrepreneur and investor in high-tech startups.
-Sculley was vice-president (1970–1977) and president of PepsiCo (1977–1983), until he became chief executive officer (CEO) of Apple Inc. on April 8, 1983, a position he held until leaving in 1993.
-In May 1987, Sculley was named Silicon Valley's top-paid executive, with an annual salary of US$10.2 million.
+Sculley was vice-president (1970–1977) and president of PepsiCo (1977–1983), until he became chief executive officer (CEO) of Apple Inc. on April 8, 1983, a position he held until leaving on October 15, 1993.
+In 1987, Sculley was named Silicon Valley's top-paid executive, with an annual salary of US$10.2 million.

-Sales at Apple increased from $800 million to $8 billion under Sculley's management, although many attribute his success to Sculley joining the company just when Steve Jobs' visions and Steve Wozniak's creations had become highly lucrative.
-His stint at Apple remains controversial due to his departure from co-founder Steve Jobs's sales structure, particularly regarding Sculley's decision to compete with IBM in selling computers to the same types of customers.
-Others say that the "two clashed over management styles and priorities, Jobs focusing on future innovation and Sculley more on current product lines and profitability".
-But Sculley ultimately was forced to step down as Apple CEO because he was opposed to licensing Macintosh software and was talking to Goldman Sachs about splitting Apple into two companies.
+During Sculley's tenure at Apple, the company's sales increased tenfold from $800 million to $8 billion, while the period between 1989 and 1991 was regarded as the "first golden age" of Macintosh.
+Some attribute his success to the fact that he joined the company just when co-founders Steve Jobs's visions and Steve Wozniak's creations had become highly lucrative.
+Jobs and Sculley "clashed over management styles and priorities, Jobs focusing on future innovation and Sculley more on current product lines and profitability".
+Sculley won a power struggle leading to Jobs's ouster, and departed from Jobs's sales structure, instead deciding to compete with IBM in selling computers to the same types of customers.
+This strategy was initially successful due to the launch of fresh new Macintosh models for different segments which generated increasing profits.
+By the early 1990s, profits declined due to increasing competition from less expensive IBM PC compatibles running Windows 3.0.
+Sculley was ultimately forced to step down as Apple CEO because he was opposed to licensing Macintosh software and was talking to Goldman Sachs about splitting Apple into two companies.
 When Sculley left in May 1993, Apple had $2 billion in cash and $200 million in debt.

 Sculley is recognized as an expert in marketing, in part because of his early successes at PepsiCo, notably his introduction of the Pepsi Challenge, which allowed the company to gain market share from primary rival Coca-Cola.
 He used similar marketing strategies throughout the 1980s and 1990s at Apple to mass-market Macintosh personal computers, and today he continues to speak and write about disruptive marketing strategies.

-Sculley is currently invested in and involved with a number of high-tech start-up companies, including 3CInteractive, Zeta Global, Inflexion Point, Mobeam, OpenPeak, x10 Credit, Pivot Acquisition Corp., nextSource and WorldMate.
-He is currently Chairman of the PeopleTicker and SkillsVillage.
+Sculley has invested in and has been involved with a number of high-tech start-up companies, and as of 2016 served as Chairman of the PeopleTicker and SkillsVillage.

-Jeff Daniels portrayed Sculley in the film Steve Jobs, Matthew Modine portrayed him in the 2013 film Jobs, and Allan Royal portrayed him in the 1999 TNT film Pirates of Silicon Valley.

 Early life

-Sculley was born in New York City, the son of Margaret Blackburn (Smith), a horticulturist, and John Sculley, Jr., a Wall Street lawyer.
+Sculley was born in New York City, the son of Margaret Blackburn (Smith), a horticulturist, and John Sculley Jr., a Wall Street lawyer.
 Sculley and his brothers spent much of their childhood in Bermuda before moving back to New York.
 He attended high school at St. Mark's School in Southborough, Massachusetts.

 Sculley received a bachelor's degree in Architectural Design from Brown University and an MBA from the Wharton School of the University of Pennsylvania.